aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 using Aspose.Tasks.Visualization;
 ```

-## Step 1: Create a Project Object
+## Step 1: create a project object

 Load the Microsoft Project file you want to work with: